- Rheumatoid Arthritis Slideshow Pictures

 The symptoms of reactive arthritis can be divided into those that affect the joints and those that affect the non-joint areas.

 The classic joints that can become inflamed in reactive arthritis are the knees, ankles, and feet.
-The particular joints involved are usually asymmetric, that is, one side of the body or the other is affected, rather than both sides simultaneously.
-The inflammation leads to stiffness, pain, swelling, warmth, and redness of the joints involved.
+The particular joints involved are usually asymmetric, that is, one side of the body or the other is affected with signs and symptoms, rather than both sides simultaneously.
+The inflammation leads to joint pain, stiffness, swelling, warmth, and redness.
 Patients may develop inflammation of entire fingers or toes which can give the appearance of a "sausage digit."
 This feature is also seen in patients with another type of arthritis called psoriatic arthritis that is associated with skin inflammation of psoriasis.
 The arthritis of reactive arthritis can be associated with inflammation of the spine, leading to stiffness and pain in the back or neck (characteristic of all of the spondyloarthropathies, including ankylosing spondylitis and psoriatic arthritis).

 Cartilage can also become inflamed, especially around the breastbone where the ribs meet in the front of the chest; this condition is called costochondritis.
 Muscles attach to the bones by tendons.
 In reactive arthritis, the tendon insertion points can become inflamed (enthesitis), tender, and painful when exercised.
 Achilles tendinitis is common with reactive arthritis.